Tuesday, 11 July 2023

 use as herbal medicine.
 The species are abundant in Mediterranean regions

 A ‘street apartment’.
-Well set up and well known, obviously accepted by local authorities.
+Well set-up and well-known, obviously accepted by local authorities.

-The fabric centre with rows of fabric stores.
+The Fabric Centre with rows of fabric stores.
 Under the shops down steep steps the tailors work busily.

 The meat markets.
 Bottom R an interesting selection of offal.

-This Is graffiti town.
+This ss graffiti town.

 No comments: